310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 Anzu… Why are you here…?
 Where’s Hero-kun?

-You told him to go to the haunted house alone? …You came back because you couldn’t leave me on my own, while I seem unwell?
+You told him to go to the haunted house alone? …You came back because you couldn’t leave me on my own when I seemed unwell?

 You even bought me cold water… Thank you.
 {% endbubble %}

 {% bubble Chiaki awkward %}
 …Haha, I’m so pathetic.
-I’m making you take care of me even in times like this…
+I’m making you take care of me even nows…

-Even though I was hoping to give you a chance to rest and forget about work for a while…
+When this whole time, I was hoping to give *you* a chance to rest and forget about work for a while…
 {% endbubble %}

 {% bubble Chiaki curious %}